NaiboWang/CommandlineConfig/Readme.md

         config = Config(preset_config)
         # Or give the configuration a name:
         config_with_name = Config(preset_config, name="Federated Learning Experiments")

+        # Or you can store the preset_config in local file configuartion.json and pass the filename to the Config class.
+        config_from_file = Config("configuartion.json")
     ```

   This means that the configuration object is successfully generated.